Walter Goetz: Memberships, side projects and parallel careers

 Between 1927 and 1949 Goetz chaired Germany's Dante Society.

 In 1930 he became a member of the Saxon Academy of Sciences and Humanities which afforded him significant supplementary opportunities for study of the Italian Renaissance and publications of his findings where appropriate.
 He resigned his ordinary (i.e. full) membership in 1933 when undergoing his first "retirement" from university work, but continued to be listed at a corresponding member of the Saxon academy till his death in 1958.

 Alongside his academic career, Goetz was for many years a reserve officer in the Bavarian Army.
 He enlisted as a "one-year volunteer" in the Royal Bavarian First Infantry "King's Regiment", completing this period of service during 1910 with the rank of "Major".
 During the First World War he served on the western front as a battalion commander.
 His active military experience earned him a certain measure of supplementary respect with academic colleagues and government representatives throughout his life.
-Also worth mentioning in this context are his attempts during 1917 to persuade the Secretary of State, Richard von Kühlmann, to campaign in parliament for a negotiated end to the war.
+Also worth mentioning in this context are his attempts during 1917 to persuade State Secretary for Foreign Affairs, Richard von Kühlmann, to campaign in parliament for a negotiated end to the war.
 Von Kühlmann himself, who in more normal times had been a career diplomat, probably needed no convincing, and indeed argued for such a resolution.
 But more powerful forces were in play, and von Kühlmann resigned in July 1918, shortly after a discussion with the emperor, which took place near the frontline, at Spa, where the emperor had installed himself with his advisors in an appropriately well-appointed railway train.

 Research

 Goetz's most important research contributions concerned the early modern period and, more specifically, the history of the Counter-Reformation and the Italian Renaissance.
 He concerned himself, in particular, with the Italian city states in the late middle ages, with the work and impact of Dante Alighieri and with Francis of Assisi.
 His work is underpinned by his broader cultural-historical approach, influenced in particular by Jacob Burckhardt.
 Goetz also worked on the art history themes of the Italian Renaissance.
 On this he was influenced, in addition to Burckhardt, by his Leipzig tutor, Anton Springer.
 Goetz was very much aware of the work of Georg Voigt, even if he was less directly influenced by Voigt than by Burckhardt.
 He was influenced by Lamprecht even if the two differed conspicuously in respect of their ideas on art history.
-After Walter Goetz retired, during the 1950s, the close institutional connections between Leipzig University and Italian renaissance-humansim that had started with Georg Voigt and, in socio-economic terms, with Alfred Doren came to an end.
+After Walter Goetz retired, during the 1950s, the close institutional connections between Leipzig University and Italian Renaissance humanism that had started with Georg Voigt and, in socio-economic terms, with Alfred Doren came to an end.